Narcissistic Abuse Recovery, Trauma

 The adage that “time heals all wounds” is a crock!
 Healing from trauma isn’t just about time passing—it’s about the small, intentional choices made every day.
 Your journey to reclaiming peace and joy isn’t linear.
 Those of you who are actively working to heal from trauma know just how rough it can be to fight your way out of the darkness.
 It takes time, effort, and self-compassion.

 People who have done the deep work of healing develop daily habits that help them maintain their progress.
-If you’ve been wondering what life looks like on the other side of trauma, here are nine actions healed people do every day to protect their peace, joy, and emotional well-being.
+If you’ve been wondering what life looks like on the other side of trauma, here are nine actions healed people do daily to protect their peace, joy, and emotional well-being.

 1. They Set Boundaries Without Guilt